virender2020/Text-Analyzer/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Text Analyzer App Using React Project

+Visit Webpage: <a href="https://virendertextanalyzer.netlify.app/" target="_blank">Click here</a>

+## About App

+This project is created using react js.
+Created by Virender Pratap Singh.
+It has multiple functionality for text editing according to user.
+It has both light and dark mode

-## Available Scripts
+## Install Package

 In the project directory, you can run: